Skip to article frontmatterSkip to article content

 r = x[end]

-The convergence is probably superlinear at a rate of α=1.8\alpha=1.8 or greater.
+The convergence is probably superlinear at a rate of $\alpha=1.8$ or so.

 A system of nonlinear equations is defined by its residual and Jacobian.